 - Preheat the oven to 350 degrees.
 Grease a bundt pan with melted butter.
 Sprinkle in about a tablespoon of flour and shake around to cover all of the pan.

-- In a large bowl, add in the butter and sugar.
+- In a large bowl, add the butter and sugar.
 With a handheld mixer, beat until light and fluffy (2-3 minutes).

 - Add in eggs next, 1 at a time, slowly mixing until they are just incorporated.
 Do not overmix.